How to deal with some garden design difficulties

 3 - Turf, laid as carpet up to the edges of 1 and 2.

-If the time scale is longer, then I suggest that you prioritize the planting of trees and shrubs (so that they can start growing away) and laying down a lawn so that at least the garden space becomes useable.
+If the time scale is longer prioritize the planting of trees and shrubs (so that they can start growing away) and laying down a lawn so that at least the garden space becomes useable.

 A lawn becomes essential if you have children and / or a dog.
 But avoid June / July and August if possible to plant trees or lay a lawn, they will need lots of water and attention if they are to survive over the summer.

-If you are going to pay some one else to do the work try to avoid the spring and early summer months, as this is when every-one else wants the work done too.
-While you may be looking forwards to a new patio in April, it could well be into May or even June before you're able to sit out on it.
-Try to get the work done over the winter months so that you can appreciate it as soon as possible
+If you are going to pay some one else to do the work be aware that the professionals will be very busy during the spring and early summer months, as this is when every-one else wants the work done too.
+While you may be looking forwards to a new patio in April, it could well be into June or even July before you're able to sit out on it.
+Try to get the work done over the winter or at least book in advance so that you make the most of the warmer months.